Skip to content

 Initial Setup

-When you start Books for the first time, there are no accounts or API keys yet.
-The app will prompt you to create your first API key.
-Copy this key and store it somewhere safe -- it is your login credential.
+When you start Libris for the first time, there are no accounts or API keys yet.
+The app redirects you to the Settings page and prompts you to create your first API key.

-To log in, open the app in your browser and enter the API key on the Settings page.
+After dismissing the modal, paste the key into the login form to authenticate.
 The app stores a session cookie so you stay logged in across visits.
-You only need to enter the key once per browser.

 TIP

 The browser never sees your raw API key after login.
-Books uses a Backend-for-Frontend pattern where the session cookie is exchanged for an authorization token server-side, keeping your key secure.
+Libris uses a Backend-for-Frontend pattern where the session cookie is exchanged for an authorization token server-side, keeping your key secure.

 Settings & Configuration

 The Settings page is where you connect external services, check server health, and configure file paths.
-It has four tabs: Connections, System, Failed Jobs, and Paths.
+Admin users see seven tabs: Connections, API Keys, System, Jobs, Failed Jobs, Queues, and Paths.
+Regular users only see the Connections tab.

 Connections

-The Connections tab is where you wire up the services that make Books useful beyond basic file storage.
+The Connections tab is where you wire up the services that make Libris useful beyond basic file storage.

 OPDS Catalog -- This is how your e-readers access your library.
 The catalog URL and credentials are displayed here.
 You can set a dedicated username and password for OPDS clients, or leave them empty to fall back to API key authentication.
 Point your reader (KOReader, Calibre, Marvin, etc.) at the catalog URL shown on this page.

 Hardcover -- If you use Hardcover, you can connect your account by entering your API token.
-Books will use Hardcover as a metadata source during ingestion and can sync your reading status to your Hardcover profile daily.
+Libris will use Hardcover as a metadata source during ingestion and can sync your reading status to your Hardcover profile daily.
 Once connected, your username and connection status appear here.
+Hardcover tokens are stored with reversible encryption (AES-256 via Iron seal), so they are safe even if someone accesses the database.

 The Paths tab shows the library and inbox directories configured on the server.
 These are set via environment variables at deployment time and displayed here for reference.